EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click the 'Active Jobs' app on the Open OnDemand home page.

-You will see a 'ood_jupyter_app' entry for your app's job.
+You will see a 'jupyter_app' entry for your app's job.

 Your job will have a status of 'Running'.